argentsea/docfx/readme.md

 * https://github.com/argentsea/pg cloned to \ArgentSea.Pg
 * https://github.com/argentsea/docs cloned to \ArgentSea.DocFx\_site

 DocFx should generate a web site to the “_site” folder.
-The _site folder is it’s own repostoriry; pushing that site to GitHub will publish the updated documentation.
+The _site folder is it’s own repository; pushing that site to GitHub will publish the updated documentation.

 This repository uses the MIT license.